CassioMG/Todoey/README.md

 # Todoey
-A Todo List app to organize your tasks. ✓✓✓
+A nice and colourful Todo List app to organize your tasks. ✓✓✓